Mediators work to extend Israel-Hamas truce after final planned hostage swap

 The families of Israeli hostages released by Hamas continue to share stories of their relatives' captivity, with some relatives speaking to media outlets.
 Gideon Heiman says his 84-year-old mother did not receive necessary medical treatment while being held Gaza.

 There were conflicting reports on Wednesday about the fate of one family abducted on Oct.
-7 at Nir Oz, a kibbutz near the Gaza border — Yarden and Shiri Bibas, their 4-year-old son Ariel and 10-month-old son Kfir.
+7 at Nir Oz, a kibbutz near the Gaza border: Yarden and Shiri Bibas, their 4-year-old son, Ariel, and their 10-month-old son, Kfir.
 Videos from Oct.
 7 showed the family alive when they were taken into Gaza.

-The Hamas military wing, Al-Qassam Brigades, said Wednesday that the mother and two children were killed in an Israeli airstrike.
+Hamas' military wing, al-Qassam Brigades, said Wednesday that the mother and two children were killed in an Israeli airstrike.
 Hamas did not mention the father.

 In a statement Wednesday, Israel said it was "assessing the accuracy" of the claim that the Bibas family members had been killed.
 Israeli officials had previously said the mother and children were believed to be in the hands of another Palestinian militant group in southern Gaza.